Mickey-Zhaang/flask-template/README.md

 2. **Secure Environment Variables**
    - I did something really silly and pushed my .env file into the public...
 NEVER DO THIS!
 You don't want random people viewing your secrets
-   - This is to demonstrate an important lesson to learn immediately as well as the many nuiances of webapplications.
+   - This is to demonstrate an important lesson to learn immediately as well as helping you understand that there are many nuiances of building web applications.
 Now fix my mistake!
    - Locate `.gitignore` and add `.env` to the environments section to ensure sensitive data (e.g., API keys, secret keys) is not exposed on GitHub.

 3. **Setting Up Virtual Environment**